A Beginner’s Guide To Weed Gummies

 Canada legalized edibles sold by licensed retailers in October 2019, and while the category encompasses things like teas, chocolate, dissolvable powders, cookies and, my new favourite, cold fizzy drinks, a lot of people who are new to edibles like to start with gummies—sometimes called “soft chews” if you’re fancy.
 Black-market gummies from the olden days usually tasted weedy and were often way too strong, but now experienced confectioners are getting in on the act and it’s a whole new world of juicy goodness.
 A lot of people like gummies because they’re discreet, easy to transport and don’t involve smoking or vaping to get a buzz.

-With the help of Lindsey Lebel, the manager of learning at Ontario indie cannabis chain Superette, I’ve put together a little Gummies 101 for people who are interested in trying them but get overwhelmed by the selection, or are worried they’re going to end up rocking in the corner of their bedroom listening to Portishead on repeat like that one terrible time in 1994 (just a random example!).
+With the help of Lindsay Lebel, the former manager of learning at Ontario indie cannabis chain Superette, I’ve put together a little Gummies 101 for people who are interested in trying them but get overwhelmed by the selection, or are worried they’re going to end up rocking in the corner of their bedroom listening to Portishead on repeat like that one terrible time in 1994 (just a random example!).
 Our product picks are below, but first, some basics…

 What kind do I want?

-The two most readily available types of cannabinoids in Canada are THC, which is psychoactive—meaning, it gets you high—and CBD, which isn’t, but is popular for its relaxing and anti-inflammatory properties.
+The two most readily available types of cannabinoids in Canada are THC, which is gets you high, and CBD, which doesn’t—but is popular for its relaxing and anti-inflammatory properties.
 You can find THC-only gummies, “balanced” formulations that have both CBD and THC, and CBD-only ones, too.

 “The THC-dominant ones are going to bring the high and produce that euphoric feeling,” says Lebel, “The balanced gummies are going to be more of a therapeutic experience with less of a high and the CBD ones will chill you out and help your body relax.”